Treat yourself with this sweet and refreshing homemade yuzu ice cream made with yuzu cha (marmalade).

 - 2 cup whole milk

-- 4 Tbsp Yuzu Tea (or use Yuzu Cha, Yujacha, Citron Tea, use more for garnish)
+- 4 Tbsp yuzu tea (or make your own yuzu marmalade; use more for garnish)

 - In a mixing bowl, beat the egg yolks and sugar at medium-high speed until fluffy (it’ll take about 2-3 minutes).

 - In a medium saucepan, bring the milk to a simmer (don't let the milk boil).

-- SLOWLY add the warm milk into the egg mixture whisking constantly at the lowest speed (pour in spoonful by spoonful at the beginning).
-Once the mixture gets warmed up, slowly pour the rest of milk and mix all together.
+- SLOWLY add the warm milk into the egg mixture whisking constantly at the lowest speed (pour in spoonful by the spoonful at the beginning).
+Once the mixture gets warmed up, slowly pour the rest of the milk and mix it all together.

 - Transfer the custard back into the saucepan.
 Cook over medium heat, stirring constantly with a silicon spatula, until thick enough to coat the back of the spatula, about 4-5 minutes or so.
 NEVER let the custard boil because your custard will turn into scrambled eggs.

 - Pour the heavy cream into a medium-size glass bowl, set it on ice over a larger bowl.
 Set a mesh strainer on top of the ice bathed heavy cream bowl and pour the custard into the heavy cream.

 - Whisk in Yuzu Tea and salt.
 Stir until cool over the ice bath and chill the custard thoroughly in the refrigerator.